ctb/titus-blog/src/2014-ingelfinger-rule.rst

    preprint servers such as arxiv.org.
 Please contact the editors with questions regarding allowable postings.

-However, spurred by some questions a friend asked on Facebook, I was worried that the rules surrounding preprint publicity were unclear, so I followed up with the editors.
+but some details are unclear.
+Spurred by some questions a friend asked on Facebook, I was worried that the rules surrounding preprint publicity were unclear, so I followed up with the editors.

 I asked a broad set of questions about when preprints could be publicized on blogs, via Twitter, or on social media sites such as